 I viewed virtual technologies very differently.
 The actual device that housed the music-making application software (DAW) was a computer (a laptop for example).
 I saw a laptop as a device that houses many many application software that enabled me to record data and/or make transactions.
 I used computer technologies for administrative purposes (applications such as iNote, word, excel, etc); organisation purposes (applications such as iCal, reminders, etc); and everyday personal and business management (services such as the internet-based social media sites, banking sites, utility sites to pay bills, etc).
 I viewed the music-making application software (DAW) as somewhat removed from me.
 It was housed in a aluminium and plastic case, that I could see, but not touch.
 The virtual keyboards were engaged by pressing a computer keyboard letter; or perhaps a key on a plastic physical keyboard controller.
 Neither devices are derived directly from nature.
 They are manufactured.
 A computer and a keyboard controller are physical devices which also have natural resonant qualities.
 They only minimally expand and contract in extreme conditions, with such occurrences perhaps likely to render these devices inoperable.
 There is also a slight delay between the time you touch the key and having the sound emitted out of the computer monitors.
 They are not what I consider to be large resonant devices that can be embraced and/or feel the resonant qualities as they are played, such as I experience with a piano or guitar.

-My research study was to be an investigation to determine what – if any – relationship existed between these elements.
+My initial pilot study was to be an exploratory investigation to determine the parameters of my music practice; and to investigate what – if any – relationship existed between these elements.
 I engaged in conscious, deliberate and systematic reflective and reflexive practice of my creative practice, and as part of this process I felt obligated to consider everything that I observed.

 One of the first elements I noted to be part of my developing music praxis (v5) – beyond the initial six (6) elements I had observed at the time of my Project Brief submission – was listening.
 I noticed listening was central to agency within my practice.
 Listening directed my choices and decision-making within my practice in terms of music style – in my ability to critically and analytically listen to reference tracks; in terms of my selecting appropriate notes and/or sonic event samples during the creative, pre-production or production stages; in terms of hearing needed or possible options of contra-melodies, rhythms, harmonies or instrumentation during the creative, pre-production or production stages; in terms of determining the degree of adjustment of sound sources or processing that needed to occur during the production or post-production stages.